Definition

 Why it matters for repair and recovery

 When a miner will not pick up a network address, hangs partway through boot, or has a corrupted web interface, the serial console is often the only way to see what is actually happening.
-Boot logs reveal which stage is failing, and a recovery shell lets you re-flash firmware or inspect the filesystem when nothing else responds.
-Because the console operates beneath the network stack, it keeps working even when higher-level software is broken, which is precisely when you need it most.
+Boot logs reveal which stage fails: on a classic Zynq-based Antminer control board you can watch the boot ROM hand off to the bootloader, the RSA-verified kernel come up, and the NAND partitions mount — or watch precisely where that chain breaks.
+Paired with the board's recovery boot mode (Zynq boards can boot from SD via a jumper, which is the basis of SD card flashing), the console lets you re-flash firmware or inspect the filesystem when the network stack is dead.
+Because the console operates beneath everything else, it keeps working when nothing else does — which is precisely when you need it.

 In Simple Terms

-A serial console is a text interface to a device’s operating system that runs over a serial port rather than a screen and keyboard.
-It…
+Serial console is the name for a text interface to a device’s operating system that runs over a serial port rather than a screen and…